Eumorphus quadriguttatus

-Eumorphus quadriguttatus, commonly known as Four spotted handsome fungus beetle, is a species of handsome fungus beetle found in India, Andaman Islands, Sri Lanka and Korea.
+Eumorphus quadriguttatus, the four spotted handsome fungus beetle, is a species of handsome fungus beetle found in India, Andaman Islands, Sri Lanka and Korea.

 Description

 Nominate subspecies has following characteristics.
 A medium-sized beetle with a length of about 10 to 12 mm.
 Body black, and moderately shiny.
 Antenna and legs are black whereas the part of the femur is reddish.
 Each elytron possess two large, pale yellowish, nearly round or slightly transverse spots.
-In antennae, the last 3 antenomeres are flat and broad.
+In antennae, the last 3 antennomeres are flat and broad.
 Apical margin of elytra in male is broadly rounded whereas female with clearly prolonged.
 The hairy pad of male is only restricted to the median part of the last two or three abdominal sternites.
-Th subspecies pulchripes has a bright coral-red femora except in the basal half.
+The subspecies pulchripes has a bright coral-red femora except in the basal half.

 Biology

 Adult beetles are known to destroy Piper betle plantations.